 In Flowgorithm, identifiers must adhere to the following rules:

-Many words using in programming languages overlap the naming convention used by identifiers.
+Many words using in programming languages overlap with the naming convention used by identifiers.
 In these cases, the word is "reserved" and cannot be used for Identifiers.
 In addition, many programming languages predefine functions and other constants.
 These also cannot be used.

 Flowgorithm only has a few reserved words that are used in expressions.